Away fans' guide

 St James Park Redevelopment

-Please note: St James Park is going through a redevelopment throughout the whole 2017/18 season, meaning that there is only the IP Office Main Stand (Seated) and Thatchers' Big Bank (Standing) open.
+Please note: St James Park is going through a redevelopment until the end of October 2018, meaning that there is only the IP Office Main Stand (Seated) and Thatchers' Big Bank (Standing) open.

 The away end is closed, meaning that away fans are housed at the end of the IP Office Main Stand, capacity is set to 350 away fans only, so we recommend you check with your club that tickets are available before booking travel.